sakshi-khangar/React-Router-Dashboard/README.md

 - This project helped in understanding:
  - How routing works in React
  - How nested routes are implemented
- -How to structure a React project efficiently -Building clean and user-friendly UI
+ - How to structure a React project efficiently
+ - Building clean and user-friendly UI